martindale/lonestar/README.md

-# blog.soundtrack.io
+# Lone Star

-Simple blog for the soundtrack.io website.
+A Maki application to drive the website for [Lone Star FPV](https://www.lonestarfpv.com)